anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **1 Corinthians 15.1-11**, on the preaching of the resurrection, begins a three-part series on 1 Corinthians 15, covering most of the chapter.
 (NB: on Easter Day, verses 1-11 are read in Year B, and verses 19-26 in Year C.)
 * **Luke 5.1-11** begins a semicontinuous series in Luke 5-21 (plus a bit of 23), which covers these three Sundays in February, and all the Sundays between Trinity and Advent.
-Jesus calls his first disciples.
-(5.12-16 is covered in Mark 1.40-45, 5.17-26 in Mark 2.1-12, 5.27-32 in Matthew 9.9-13, 5.33-39 is omitted along with its parallels in Matthew 9.14-17 and Mark 2.18-22 [NB: RCL 'Proper 3'], 6.1-11 is covered in Mark 2.23-3.6, and 6.12-16 in Matthew 9.35 – 10.8.) **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah.
+Jesus calls his first disciples. **Isaiah 6.1-8 [9-13]** continues the theme of calling, with the calling of Isaiah.
 Isaiah saw the Lord, 'high and lofty', in his heavenly temple, and **Psalm 138** refers to God as 'high' and speaks of his 'holy temple'.
+  * Luke 5.12-16: see Mark 1.40-45.
+  * Luke 5.17-26: see Mark 2.1-12.
+  * Luke 5.27-32: see Matthew 9.9-13.
+  * Luke 5.33-39: omitted, along with its parallels in Matthew 9.14-17 and Mark 2.18-22 (NB: RCL 'Proper 3').
+  * Luke 6.1-11: see Mark 2.23-3.6.
+  * Luke 6.12-16: see Matthew 9.35 – 10.8.

 ## Sunday between 11 and 17 February (Proper 2)*